Home heating systems

 Installing a replacement storage heater usually costs from about £70 if there is existing wiring (not including the cost of the new heater).
 It will cost more if it’s a new installation, as this will require new wiring.
 Prices also vary depending on location.

 Storage heater features

 Common useful storage heater features include:

-- programmable heating schedules - many newer storage heaters allow you to set customised heating patterns, just as you would with gas central heating
+- Programmable heating schedules: newer storage heaters should have controls to let you to set customised heating patterns for different days and times, just as you would with gas central heating

-- thermostatic controls - some heaters come with thermostatic controls, which will keep the temperature of the room at your chosen temperature.
+- Thermostatic controls: new heaters have thermostatic controls, which will get the room heated to your chosen temperature

 Manual storage heaters are the cheapest to buy, but are very basic and don’t allow much control over the heat output.
 This can lead to wasted energy and overheated rooms.